- You are here:

 Best Time for Wildlife Viewing

 Wildlife viewing in Ankarafantsika can be excellent throughout the year, but you’ll need to balance wildlife behavior with the best weather conditions.
-Lemurs active during the day, such as Coquerel’s sifaka, can be seen at any time of year.
-The park is known for excellent reptile-spotting opportunities and these tend to be better after the first rains in November and December.
+Lemurs that are active during the day, such as Coquerel’s sifaka, can be seen at any time of year.
+The park is also known for excellent reptile-spotting opportunities and these tend to be better after the first rains in November and December.
 From January to March it is usually very hot and wet.

 Wildlife Rating